FAQ on automatic exchange of information for tax purposes

 How will the reporting process work and what timescales are involved?

-The competent authorities will exchange information according to a secure IT schema, on an annual basis, in the nine months following the end of the relevant calendar year, i.e. before 30 September of the year following the relevant year.
+The competent authorities will exchange information according to a secure IT schema (XML), on an annual basis, in the nine months following the end of the relevant calendar year, i.e. before 30 September of the year following the relevant year.

-In Monaco, financial institutions will need to apply the due diligence rules for identifying reportable accounts from 1 January 2017, with a view to sending information to the tax authorities starting in 2018.
+In Monaco, financial institutions will need to apply the due diligence rules for identifying reportable accounts since 1 January 2017, with a view to sending information to the tax authorities starting in 2018.
 Each year, reporting Monegasque financial institutions will have until 30 June to send information relating to the previous year.
-The first exchanges of information with reportable jurisdictions will take place before 30 September 2018.
+The first exchanges of information between the Principality of Monaco and reportable jurisdictions will take place on 30 September 2018 at the latest.